Moore-Institute-4-Plastic-Pollution-Res/One4All/code/validator/README.md

 -   or use the web app: [openanalysis.org/one4all/](https://openanalysis.org/one4all/)

--   The code for the app is in [/code/validator](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/tree/main/code/validator)
+-   The code for the app is in [ui.R](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/blob/main/code/validator/ui.R), [server.R](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/blob/main/code/validator/server.R), and [global.R](https://github.com/Moore-Institute-4-Plastic-Pollution-Res/One4All/blob/main/code/validator/global.R)

 # Additional Information